DMIT-2018/DMIT-2018.github.io/topics/aspNet/databound/gridviewCustomization.md

 ### Paging

-Paging can be implemented inn two ways, manually using code-behind (PageIndexChanging event) or by selecting paging from the GridView smart-tag (auto-implemented).
+Paging can be implemented in two ways, manually using code-behind (PageIndexChanging event) or by selecting paging from the GridView smart-tag (auto-implemented).
 Coding your own paging event should be considered if you have additional work that needs to be done when your GridView pages.
-Otherwise, simply selecting paging from the GridView smart-tag will allow paging to happen. the default for the paging properties is numeric page numbers, 10 page numbers before having the ... appear, and 10 rows per page.
+Otherwise, simply selecting paging from the GridView smart-tag will allow paging to happen.

+The default for the paging properties is

+- numeric page numbers,
+- 10 page numbers before having the elipsis (`...`) appear,
+- and 10 rows per page.

 You may change paging properties using the Paging group of the GridView.

+If you are programmatically populating your GridView, and you have paging, then you will need to handle the `OnPageIndexChanging` event on the control.
+The following sample shows how to use that event to set up the new page index and re-populate your control.

 ```csharp
 protected void CourseResultList_PageIndexChanging(object sender, GridViewPageEventArgs e)